build2/HOWTO/entries/make-library-that-provides-main.md

 ```

 The trick here is to use binless `liba{mytest-main}` and `libs{mytest-main}`
 as selectors for the correct `lib{mytest}` variant.
 However, there are a few
-nuances so let's examine the key fragments:
+other nuances so let's examine the key parts in more detail:

 ```
 ./: lib{mytest-main}